matheger/matheger.github.io/_pages/python.md

 ## Talk to the file

 With the release of Python 3, `print` became a function.
-There are many useful implications to this, but a particular one is that it accepts a `file` parameter.... which does exactly what it says on the tin: Give it a file object, and it redirects the output to that file instead of the console.
+There are many useful implications to this, but a particular one is that it accepts a `file` parameter---and it does exactly what it says on the tin: Give it a file object, and it redirects the output to that file instead of the console.
 Gone are the days of `f.write(text)` and clumsy newline concatenation!

 # The Bad & The Ugly